-The Company's IT systems can be compromised by unauthorized parties attempting to extract business sensitive, confidential or personal information, denial of access extortion, corrupting information or disrupting business processes or by inadvertent or intentional actions by the Company's employees or vendors.
+The Company's IT or OT systems can be compromised by unauthorized parties attempting to extract business sensitive, confidential or personal information, denial of access extortion, corrupting information or disrupting business processes or by inadvertent or intentional actions by the Company's employees or vendors.
 A cyber security incident resulting in a security breach or a failure to identify a security threat could disrupt business and could result in the loss of business sensitive, confidential or personal information or other assets, as well as litigation, regulatory enforcement, violation of privacy or securities laws and regulations, and remediation costs, which could materially impact the Company's business or reputation.

-The Company's risk and exposure to these matters cannot be fully mitigated because of, among other things, the evolving nature of these threats.
-As cyber threats continue to evolve, the Company may be required to expend additional resources to continue to modify or enhance protective measures or to investigate and remediate any security vulnerabilities or breaches.
+Despite continuous improvements to the overall cybersecurity posture, the Company's risk and exposure to these matters cannot be fully mitigated because of, among other things, the evolving nature of these threats.
+As cyber threats continue to evolve, the Company may be required to expend additional resources to continue to modify or enhance protective measures or to investigate and remediate any security threats and vulnerabilities.

 As the regulatory environment related to information security, data collection and use, and privacy becomes increasingly rigorous, with new and constantly changing requirements applicable to the business, compliance with these requirements could also result in additional costs.
-The Company could incur substantial costs in complying with various regulations as a result of having to make changes to prior business practices in a manner adverse to the business.
+The Company could incur substantial costs in complying with various regulations because of having to make changes to prior business practices in a manner adverse to the business.
 Such developments may also require the Company to make system changes and develop new processes, further affecting its compliance costs.
 In addition, violations of privacy related regulations can result in significant penalties and reputational harm, which in turn could adversely impact the Company's business and results of operations.